SingularityX-ai/penify-cli/README.md

-# Penify CLI
+# Penify CLI Tool

-Penify CLI is a command-line tool for managing Git commits, generating documentation, and streamlining the development workflow.
-It provides AI-powered commit message generation, JIRA integration, and documentation tools.
+A CLI tool to generate Documentation, Commit-summary, and more.

 ## Installation

-You can install Penify CLI using pip:
+Install from PyPI:

 ```bash
 pip install penifycli